Allan122/UPNCR---His/README.md

 # UPNCR---His

-# Themes in Indian History
+# 12th STD - Themes in Indian History

 ## 1. Topic - Bricks, Bread and Bones (The Harappan Civilisation)